 Slugs are simply snails without shells.
 There is also a group of gastropods that have a shell, but it is too small to retract into.
 These are called semi-slugs.
 Some snails have clear shells and are called glass snails.
 Aside from insects, there are more Gastropods on earth than any other animal.
 They are invertebrates, which means they have no backbone.

 Snails and slugs excrete a mucous path in front of themselves as they travel.
 This mucous is a glycoprotein, similar to egg white, that smooths the ride and reduces friction.
 Imagine driving a car that fixed every pothole before you got to it!
 Of course, snails don’t win any speed records.
 In fact, they are the slowest animal, at 0.03 mph.

 According to the Journal of Drugs in Dermatology, slug and snail slime helps reduce wrinkles, scars, dry skin, and acne, which is why it is included in many cosmetics!
 It also helps wounds heal faster and better.
-If you can, try applying a snail the next time you get a cut and let us know how well it works!
-(That being said, slugs and snails can carry salmonella and other bacteria and a parasite that can cause meningitis, so wash your hands after handling them.
+Some people allow a snail to crawl over a cut to help it heal.
+Just remember, slugs and snails can carry salmonella and other bacteria and a parasite that can cause meningitis, so wash your hands after handling them.

 It take 2-8 weeks for eggs to develop and 1-2 days for a snail to deposit 30-50 eggs in a hole dug in the ground.
 Three to four weeks later, depending on temperature and humidity, baby snails emerge.
 Now, if you have never seen a baby snail, you have really missed out.
 These translucent beings are perfection and elegance in action.
 Put your revulsion aside and grab a magnifying glass to really appreciate these tiny creatures.
 Seriously.

 Most land snails are herbivores (as gardeners well know!), but some are omnivores and some are predators.
 Snails eat a lot of calcium.
 The calcium is used to build their shell.
 The shell provides protection from the elements and some predators.
 Most of the calcium eaten by garden snails comes from dark, leafy greens, such as spinach and chard.